 If you don’t want to face your fears, you aren’t alone.
-And really, there are a lot of fears you never have to worry about or can avoid if you want to.
-For example, I’m not interested in tightrope walking or scaling tall buildings any time soon.
+And really, there are a lot of fears we can avoid: I’m not interested in tightrope walking or scaling tall buildings any time soon.

-So, we can avoid a lot of fears if we want to.
-But we get into trouble when fear gets in the way of doing the things we really want to do.
+The trouble begins when fear gets in the way of doing the things we want to do.

 Fear creates uncertainty: “What if I can’t handle it?
 What will happen to me?
 Well, I might try to face it, but only if I know that it/I/they/ will be ok.”
 Understandably, we try to avoid uncertainty.